nandin/yelpmlproject/README.md

 We decided to keep the dataset in the United States so Las Vegas was chosen as the location to further filter our data.

 ## Cleaning the Las Vegas Restaurant Dataset
-We found that the completeness of each feature and the completeness of each restaurant's data were main concerns with the dataset.
-The following procedure was used to clean the data.
+We found that the main concerns with the dataset were the completeness of each feature and the completeness of each restaurant's dataset.
+After parsing the data, 63% of the features were deleted because there wasn't enough data and 52% of the restaurants in the dataset were cut for the same reason.

-1. Features with less than 15% completeness were eliminated from the dataset.
-Eliminated features are shown below:
-    + By Appointment Only
-    + Coat Check
-    + Drive Thru
-    + Smoking
-    + Dogs Allowed
-    + BYOB
-    + Happy Hour
-    + Corkage
-    + Business Accepts Bitcoin
-    + Ages Allowed
-    + Accepts Insurance
-    + Dietary Restrictions
-    + Music
-    + Counter Service
-    + Best Nights
-    + Open 24 Hours
-    + Good For Dancing
-    + Hair Specializes In
-2. Restaurants with less than 80% completeness of data were discarded.
-    + Number of Restaurants Kept: 17737
-    + Number of Restaurants Eliminated: 24415
-3. Features with less than 80% completeness were eliminated from the dataset.
-Eliminated features are shown below:
-    + Business Accepts Credit Cards
-    + Wheelchair Accesible
-    + Good for Meal
-    + Restaurants Table Service
-4. Features that could not be transformed into values that a machine learning model could use as data were deleted next.
-Eliminated feature are shown below:
-    + Name
-    + Business Parking
-    + Address
-    + Categories
-    + City
-    + Hours
-    + State
-    + Business Id

 ## Feature Selection
-The resulting dataset contained information about 2,503 different restaurants in the Las Vegas area, with each restaurant consisting of data from 22 different features.
-In order to reduce the number of features in our dataset even further, a correlation matrix was created to determine the relationship between various features and eliminate features with weak correlations to our label.
+The resulting dataset contained information about 2,503 different restaurants in the Las Vegas area, with 22 different features each.
+In order to reduce the number of features in our dataset even further, we created a correlation matrix to determine the relationship between the features and the label.

 <img src="png_images/FeatureCorrelation2Label.png" width="800" />